MuriloMir/DMD-GUI/README.md

 # DMD-GUI
 A GUI for you to use DMD more comfortably.
+It is 100% written in D and uses only the arsd library.

-Just download the file "DMD" into your project's folder, type the name of you source code file, select the boxes and hit Compile.
+Just download the file .zip file into your project's folder and unzip it, type the name of you source code file, select the boxes and click on Compile.
+Them presse Enter to run the program.

+It makes sounds to tell if the compile was successful or not.